1947 George VI British Half Crown

 Face value: 1/2 Crown

-Years: From 1947 to 1948
+Dates: From 1947 to 1948

 Purpose: Circulation

-Obverse: George VI head left
+Obverse: Head of George VI facing left

 Legend: GEORGIVS VI D:G:BR:OMN:REX